hitsave-io/xyz/client/docs/guides/getting_started.md

 `lru_cache`.
 Here are some considerations for whether a function can be useful for saving:

-- The function takes a long time to run.
-If the function was fast, it's hardly worth the overhead of hashing arguments and downloading the saved value.
+- Does the function takes a long time to run?
+If the function is fast, it's hardly worth the overhead of hashing arguments and downloading the saved value.
 - Are the arguments to the function easy to hash?
 If you pass a huge tensor to the function, HitSave will have to hash the entire object before it can determine if the function is already hashed.
-- The output of the function is used in multiple places.
-- The function doesn't cause [side-effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>).
+- Does the function cause [side-effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>)?
   A side-effect is a change that the function makes to the environment that isn't in the function's return value.
 Examples are: modifying a global value, or changing a file on disk.